ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 Users can specify **tables** or **partitions** to be managed by the Altibase replication objects created by aku in the aku configuration file.
 To specify a replication target, add the target information in the format `[user name].[table name]` or `[user name].[table name]
 PARTITION [partition name]` to the replication property section.
 The maximum length for the user name, table name, and partition name is 128 bytes.

-Each replication target information is separated by commas, and one or more replication target information can be written on a single line.
+Each replication target is separated by commas, and one or more replication target can be written on a single line.

 Here's an example of configuring tables *T1* to *T9* to be split and managed across three replications.
 For table *T2*, only partition *P1* is set as the replication target.